Stonegrave Minster

-Stonegrave Minster, also known as the Holy Trinity parish church, is a church in Stonegrave, Ryedale, North Yorkshire, England.
+Stonegrave Minster, also known as the Holy Trinity parish church, is a church in Stonegrave, North Yorkshire, England.
 It is known for the heraldry adorned upon some of the tombs and monuments.

+History

 It was an Old Minster and established before 757 AD when Pope Paul I wrote to Eadberht, King of Northumberland, about the appointment of an abbot.
 It was staffed by priests following the traditions of Iona and Lindisfarne and was probably founded by an earlier King of Northumberland.

 The abbess or abbot ruled Coxwold, Stonegrave and a third house, Donamuthe, near where the Old Don met the Trent and Humber at Adlingfleet.
 This was destroyed by the Danes in 794 AD and has totally disappeared.

 Original church

 The original church was a high, narrow rectangular structure.
 Today's west wall may be a remaining feature of this; its early date is shown by the proportions of the tall, narrow doorway, still centrally placed, with a very roughly constructed arch above two irregular jambs.
 Such a high, narrow door played an important part in the services of the early church.
 Above this doorway, high in the west wall, is another doorway, now blocked, which once gave access from the tower to a chamber above the nave, possibly a dormitory or chapel.
 Later, the side walls of the original church were pierced by arches of the Norman north and south arcades.
 Original masonry seems to have survived above and between the arches themselves.
 The whole east end of the church was destroyed in the Norman rebuilding.

 The church contains fragments from four standing crosses, together with an almost complete cross that now stands beside a rectangular block, once part of its base.
 All these were found during the church's restoration in 1863.
 The earliest fragment, with the "figure of 8 design", was carved in the ninth century, the others in the tenth.
 They all differ clearly from the cross fragments in neighbouring churches: they are abstract and free from animal forms; the interlace is open and arranged in double plait lines on all but the earliest.
 Those who commissioned them had a strong religious purpose and individual, though conservative, tastes.